Izka25/homepage/README.md

 https://izka25.github.io/homepage/

-## Opis
+## Description

 This is my first page.

-The project describes my personality interest and favorite series.
+The project describes my personality, interest and favorite series.

 I will fill in my page whenever possible.